 2) Insist that all further correspondence must be in writing only and that any attempt by Yell to engage debt collectors will be treated as harassment.

-3) Request a copy of all personal data, call recordings and information Yell have stored about you (as is your legal right under GDPR).
-Explain that failure to provide this information within 30 days will result in an immediate complaint to the ICO.
+3) Request a copy of your personal data, call recordings and all other information (as is your right under GDPR).
+Explain that failure to provide this information within 30 days will result in an official complaint to the ICO.

 4) Do not discuss the matter with Yell by phone.
-If you receive a letter from their debt collectors (Moorcroft), send them a letter advising that you are in dispute with Yell and that any further contact will be treated as harassment for which you will hold them legally liable.
+If you receive a letter from their debt collectors (Moorcroft), send them a letter advising that you are in dispute with Yell and that any further contact will be treated as unfair harassment for which you will hold them legally liable.
 Moorcroft are debt collectors and not court-appointed bailiffs.
 They have no legal powers to do anything other than call you or send you a letter.

 5) Cancel all of your direct debits with Yell immediately (Check for both Yell and Hibu).
 You do not need to wait for a response from Yell.
 Refuse any offers of compensation in the form of discounted advertising or other Yell services.